-This land and sea photographic adventure is full and exciting day.
+This land and sea photographic adventure is a full, exciting day.
 You will explore many of mid-coast Maine’s lighthouses, maritime history, lobster fishing industry, marine wildlife, and quaint harbor scenery.
 This tour is perfect for all photographers & all camera types.
 You will be met at your skill level with guidance to build on your camera-handling techniques and to expand your personal vision with tips on seeing and composition.